Deploy from a Blueprint

 Name your repository

-Depending on which Blueprint you chose, Atlas will suggest a repository name for you.
+Depending on which Blueprint you choose, the Headless Platform will suggest a repository name for you.
 The name of your repository should be unique within your chosen repository provider account/namespace.
 If it’s not, you’ll see an error after clicking the “Create” button on the bottom of the page.

 Select the visibility of your repository